iameberedavid/Relational-Database-Design-for-Nour-Medical-Centre/README.md

 The objectives of this project are to:

-* Translate business requirements into a structured relational database model.
+- Translate business requirements into a structured relational database model.
-* Identify the entities, attributes, and relationships required by the medical centre.
+- Identify the entities, attributes, and relationships required by the medical centre.
-* Design a normalized schema that minimizes unnecessary data redundancy.
+- Design a normalized schema that minimizes unnecessary data redundancy.
-* Establish appropriate primary and foreign key relationships.
+- Establish appropriate primary and foreign key relationships.
-* Implement the database using MySQL.
+- Implement the database using MySQL.
-* Apply constraints to maintain data integrity and consistency.
+- Apply constraints to maintain data integrity and consistency.
-* Evaluate the schema against core relational database principles.
+- Evaluate the schema against core relational database principles.
-* Identify potential limitations and propose future refinements.
+- Identify design limitations and refine the schema where appropriate.
-* Demonstrate practical application of SQL and relational database design.
+- Demonstrate practical application of SQL and relational database design.
+- Design a database structure that can support future operational and analytical requirements.

 ---

 ## 🏥 Business Requirements

-The database is based on the following requirements:
+The database is based on the following requirements.

 ### Patients

 Each patient has:

-* A unique patient ID
+- A unique patient ID
-* Full name
+- Full name
-* Date of birth
+- Date of birth
-* Contact number
+- Contact number

 ### Doctors

 Each doctor has:

-* A unique doctor ID
+- A unique doctor ID
-* Name
+- Name
-* Specialisation
+- Specialisation

 ### Appointments